 Mr. Weber received his degree from James Madison University and took extensive course studies in international business at San Francisco State University.
 He achieved his CIC designation in 2006 and the CAWC in 2017.
 In addition to serving as the CBIS Board President, Mr. Weber also serves on the Board of Directors for the Children’s Home Society of Virginia.

-Elliott Buckner, Esq.- Secretary
+Elliott Buckner, Esq.- Vice President

 Breit Cantor Grana Buckner

 Elliott Buckner is Community Brain Injury Services’ Board Secretary and has served on the CBIS Board since 2011.
 Mr. Buckner is a personal injury attorney at Breit Cantor Grana Buckner.
 Mr. Buckner has represented cases in every kind of catastrophic injury claim, including traumatic brain injuries, spinal cord injuries, tractor-trailer crashes, car collisions, and other product liability cases.
 He also handles wrongful death claims on behalf of families who have experienced loss due to negligence.

 Mr. Buckner is widely recognized by his peers for his relentless and effective approach to litigation.
 He has been named to the list of Best Lawyers in America, been AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®, included in the list of “Legal Elite” by Virginia Business Magazine, and has been annually selected to the Virginia Super Lawyers® list (on the Rising Star list and as a regular selection) since 2007.
 He has also been regularly selected to the “Top 100 Virginia Super Lawyers” and “Top 50 Richmond Super Lawyers” lists.
 These selections mark Elliott as one of the very best Richmond personal injury attorneys, and among the top litigators in all of Virginia.